SRA-VJTI/Pixels_Seminar/cv-basics/IMAGE REPRESENTATION  (1).md

 Magenta falls between 301 and 360 degrees.

-SATURATION: Saturation describes the amount of gray in a particular color, from 0 to 100 percent.
+**SATURATION**: Saturation describes the amount of gray in a particular color, from 0 to 100 percent.

 Reducing this component toward zero introduces more gray and produces a faded effect.
 Sometimes,

 saturation appears as a range from 0 to 1, where 0 is gray, and 1 is a primary color.

-VALUE (OR BRIGHTNESS): Value works in conjunction with saturation and describes the brightness or
+**VALUE (OR BRIGHTNESS)**: Value works in conjunction with saturation and describes the brightness or

 intensity of the color, from 0 to 100 percent, where 0 is completely black, and 100 is the brightest and